Fort Cummings, New Mexico – Watering the Overland Route

 First “discovered” in 1846 by a Mormon Battalion traveling from Santa Fe to California, Cooke’s Spring, in present-day Luna County, New Mexico, was named after the battalion’s commander and would later become the site of Fort Cummings.

-After the spring was discovered, it and the nearby pass made it a popular overland route for travelers, but as such, also made it a popular ambush site for the hostile Apache.
+After the spring was discovered, it and the nearby pass made it a popular overland route for travelers, but as such, it also made it a popular ambush site for the hostile Apache.
 The first fort was established by Captain Valentine Dresher, who halted his Company B, 1st Infantry, California Volunteers here on October 2, 1863, during the Civil War.

 Chief Victorio

-Several expeditions and many patrols set out from the fort, some as far as Mexico, but the soldiers made few contacts with the Indians.
+Several expeditions and patrols set out from the fort, some as far as Mexico, but the soldiers made few contacts with the Indians.

 In 1886, one of the first test heliograph messages was relayed from Fort Cummings to Tubac, Arizona, and back over a distance of nearly 300 miles.
-A heliograph used a mirror to reflect sunlight to a distant observer by moving the mirror and sending Morse code.
-It became a simple but highly effective instrument in the 19th century and continued to be used up until about 1935.
+A heliograph uses a mirror to reflect sunlight to a distant observer by moving the mirror and sending Morse code.
+It became a simple but highly effective instrument in the 19th century and continued to be used until about 1935.

 Fort Cummings, New Mexico today